 In addition, monthly ARRA Financial Status Reports must be submitted to the DWDAL.

 ELIGIBLE PARTICIPANTS:

-Participation in projects funded with these OJT NEGs will be limited to dislocated workers with special consideration for dislocated workers experiencing prolonged unemployment and those with the greatest barriers to reemployment; as defined in WIA Section 101(9).
+- Participation in projects funded with these OJT NEGs will be limited to eligible dislocated workers as defined in WIA Section 101(9). - Participants must have been laid off since January 1, 2008.